Juice HACCP

 The HACCP plan is not a stand alone program, but rather part of a larger food safety system.
 The foundation programs that are part of the food safety system are frequently termed prerequisite programs.
 The term was coined to indicate that they should be in place before HAACP based systems are implemented in order to effectively manage risk from foodborne hazards.
 The Current Good Manufacturing Practice (GMP) regulations address requirements for many prerequisite programs.
 The regulation (117 Subpart B) that outlines the conditions and practices the regulated food industry must follow for processing safe food under sanitary conditions, including personnel, plant and grounds, sanitary operations, sanitary facilities and controls, equipment and utensils, processes and controls, warehousing and distribution, and defect action levels considerations.
 Elements of GMPs that are not covered in the HACCP plan are still required by regulations.

 The process flow of a HACCP plan is the center of a food product’s food safety story.
-It tells how a company makes it’s products and also what hazards and controls are associated with each step.
-Here’s an example process flow for Cold-Pressed Juice with HPP:
+It tells how a company makes its products and what hazards and controls are associated with each step.
+Here’s an example process flow for pasteurized apple juice:

 Monitoring records and logs must include the actual values or observation that document the actual implementation of a Food Safety Plan .
 For example, if a temperature is being measured, the actual temperature must be recorded rather than a check mark indicating that the temperature complied with the critical limit.
 To comply with regulations, information must be recorded at the time it is observed.